Photo by: Katherine Brook

 When it comes to intimacy and sex, as we progress in life, our mental health and acuity mean how we relate intellectually to intimacy, sex, and, dare I say, growth!
 Yes, growth!
 Why could we not grow in intimacy in our later stages of life too?
 I invite you to imagine yourself in your later years.
 How do you see yourself?
 Do you relate to your sexuality?
 Do you engage?
 Do you learn, do you explore, do you seek ways to navigate all the physical challenges older age brings?
 A mindset truly constructive and oriented toward making the best possible in any given situation will definitely be an asset in intimacy too.
 Nothing is more of a turn-off than a mind that gets constantly lost, triggered, confused, or messy.

-My question for you is this: can you conceive that you consistent with your sexual expression?
-Can you imagine that in your older age you will give yourself what you need?
+My question for you is this: can you conceive that you b consistent with your sexual expression?
+Can you imagine that at your older age you will give yourself what you need?
 Sexual impulses do not disappear as we age.
 They disappear because our sexual health might suffer, or our mental or emotional health might be affected.

 How you see yourself as a sexual being is going to impact massively how you will be.
 Your intimacy ”lives” as long as you allow it to.
 Your orgasmic intimacy in older age starts from your head.
 And that mentality is built while you’re young or younger.
 What do you do now for your sexual expression?
 How do you sustain it?
 My work can definitely be of great help, inspiration, or follow-along practices to keep yourself in a constructive and proactive mindset.
 Check it out and use it if you feel the resonance.